Bad Bunny: Awards

-Throughout his career Bad Bunny has received nine nominations at the Grammy Awards, winning three times for Best Latin Pop or Urban Album with YHLQMDLG (2021), Best Música Urbana Album for El Último Tour Del Mundo (2022) and Un Verano Sin Ti (2023), and he earned eleven Latin Grammy Awards out of twenty-seven nominations.
+Throughout his career Bad Bunny has received sixteen nominations at the Grammy Awards, winning six times.
+The awards included Best Latin Pop or Urban Album for YHLQMDLG (2021); Best Música Urbana Album for El Último Tour Del Mundo (2022), Un Verano Sin Ti (2023), and Debí Tirar Más Fotos (2026); and Grammy Award for Best Global Music Performance for "Eoo" (2026).
+He has also earned seventeen Latin Grammy Awards out of fifty-two nominations.
 ASCAP Latin Awards recognized him as the Songwriter of the Year in 2020.
-Within the MTV award shows, Bad Bunny became the first non-English language artist to win the MTV Video Music Award for Artist of the Year in 2022.
+At the 2022 MTV Video Music Awards, Bad Bunny became the first non-English language artist to win Artist of the Year.